-EFFECT providers highlighted that many fathers who could benefit from the program did not attend because they did not think they needed the program.238 One father shared, "[If I were on my feet] I don't think I'd go...If you just came out here and offered it, I wouldn't go."239 Fathers sometimes miss the value of the program as a preventative resource.
+EFFECT providers highlighted that many fathers who could benefit from the program did not attend because they did not think they needed the program.
+One father shared, "[If I were on my feet] I don't think I'd go...If you just came out here and offered it, I wouldn't go."
+Fathers sometimes miss the value of the program as a preventative resource.
 Many fathers also misjudge their own needs.
 As one provider explained, "There is so much that the program can offer, but not if they don't know they need help.
-It's hard to see them drowning and they don't know they need help.
-It's hard to see them drowning and they don't know they need help.
-It's hard to see them drowning and they don't know they need help, or may not be seeking a fatherhood program specifically.
+It's hard to see them drowning and they don't know they need help."
+Young fathers and first-time fathers in particular may not think that they need help, or may not be seeking a fatherhood program specifically.
 Many older EFFECT participants stated that they wished they had been able to access the program when they were younger, but admitted they likely would not have been interested or realized that they needed it.
 EFFECT staff agreed, noting that young fathers, particularly teenage fathers, may not understand the impact their actions can have on their children, or see the value the program can add to their own lives.
 Staff found that it was difficult to convince and motivate young fathers to attend the program.